2020 Hong Kong national security law: Initial plans

 Chinese plans for the legislation included most prominently criminalising "separatism, subversion, terrorism and foreign interference", which many interpreted as a crackdown on civil liberties, government critics, and the independence movement.
 China also planned to implement an intelligence service in Hong Kong under the law, using the PRC's own Ministry of Public Security police force that previously had no power or influence in Hong Kong.
 Various national governments expressed concern that the Chinese plans would undermine Hong Kong autonomy and the "one country, two systems" policy.
 The NPC approved the Chinese plans on 29 May 2020, with state media outlet People's Daily declaring that the approval "sends a strong signal [...] to anti-China forces in Hong Kong desperately fighting like a cornered wild beast: your defeat has already been decided".

 After gatherings marking the one-year anniversary of the extradition law protest movement on 8 June 2020, Zhang Xiaoming, deputy director of China's Hong Kong and Macau Affairs Office who had been demoted from the director position in February 2020, said that the national security law would only give Hong Kong residents more freedom, saying: "They can be free from the fear of violence.
 They can ride the train and go shopping freely.
 They can speak the truth on the street without the fear of being beaten up.
 In particular, they no longer have to worry about young people being brainwashed."

 Carrie Lam refused to rule out that the law could be applied retroactively.
 The Global Times, controlled by the People's Daily, suggested that past tweets from the pro-democracy Hong Kong businessman Jimmy Lai may be used as evidence to prosecute Lai under the law.
-Former Chief Executive CY Leung also suspected it may be used to ban Tiananmen Square vigils.
+Former Chief Executive CY Leung also suspected it may be used to ban Tiananmen Square massacre vigils.
 On 10 June 2020, Hong Kong police began "establishing dedicated unit to enforce the new law", which had not been formally announced at that point; the next day, the British government revealed that an outline of the Chinese legislation "includes provision for the authorities in Hong Kong to report back to Beijing on progress in pursuing national security education of its people".